vshenoy-coding/mixedbag/README.md

 # mixedbag
 A mixed bag of coding projects to work on with no unifying theme.

+## qml_cluster_analysis.py

+Implements an unsupervised learning layer over the Quantum Similarity Matrix.
+It uses Agglomerative Hierarchical Clustering and calculates the Silhouette Score to determine the optimal number of atmospheric regimes.
+This automates the process of identifying "tipping points" in storm morphology, reducing the need for manual sensitivity tests in the CM1 model.

 ## quantum_circuit_parity_plot.py

 Recreated foundational proofs of quantum non-locality and provide a robust diagnostic framework for quantum state validation.